Justin-Bento/portfolio-site/src/content/pages/contact.md

 You can send an email to [contact@justin-bento.com](mailto:contact@justin-bento.com), and I'll do my best to respond.

 _Social Media:_
-Connect with me on social media as well.
-Find me on [GitHub](https://github.com/Justin-Bento), [LinkedIn](https://www.linkedin.com/in/justinbento/), or [SoundCloud](https://soundcloud.com/bento-box-519166246).
+Connect with me using the social media links at the bottom of the page.